greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/psql.html.md

 -w --no-password
 :   Never issue a password prompt.
 If the server requires password authentication and a password is not available by other means such as a .pgpass file, the connection attempt will fail.
 This option can be useful in batch jobs and scripts where no user is present to enter a password.

-:   **Note:** This option remains set for the entire session, and so it affects uses of the meta-command `\connect` as well as the initial connection attempt.
+:   > **Note** This option remains set for the entire session, and so it affects uses of the meta-command `\connect` as well as the initial connection attempt.

 ## <a id="section6"></a>Exit Status